hiteckh/WeatherStation/doc/lesson-2/worksheet.md

 ## Detecting anemometer interrupts

-First, we need to be able to count the signals coming from the anemometer.
+First, you need to be able to count the signals coming from the anemometer.
 Open the *PiWindSpeedSensor* class.
 This code is the same as lesson 1, in that you will need a counter, and you will need to increment the counter in the *onTriggered* method.